TekExpo/AI-Curator/README.md

 - **Node.js** 18.17.1 (use nvm to switch: `nvm use 18`)
 - **SharePoint Online** tenant with modern pages
 - **SharePoint Administrator** role (to deploy the `.sppkg` and approve Graph permissions)
-- The `UserPersonalization` list created on the target site (see setup below)
+- The `Articles` and `UserPersonalization` lists on the target site (auto-created on first load, or see manual setup below)

 ---